A privacy-enhancing protocol and browser extension.

 because it won’t be able to compute the HMAC key.

-Instead of sending t
+Instead of sending t and

-the client can send
+sT the client can send

-t
+t and

-for a message
+HMAC(sT, M) for a message

-.
-When the server receives
+M. When the server receives

 this, it calculates

-, then uses its
+T = Hash(t), then uses its

-secret value to compute sT
+secret value to compute sT.

-With t
+With t and

-it can generate the HMAC key
+sT it can generate the HMAC key

 and check the signature.
 If the signature matches, that means the

-client knew sT
+client knew sT.

 T = Hash(t)